SUVs may well be all the rage, but sometimes estate cars are the most practical solution for families.

 There are three petrol engines available – a 1.5-litre three-cylinder with 134bhp, a 189bhp 2.0-litre or a swift 302bhp 2.0-litre capable of 0-62mph in just 4.9 seconds.

-The estate version of the superb fourth-generation Ford Focus isn't quite as stylish as the hatchback, but it is one of the most engaging load-luggers to drive in this price range.
+The estate version of the fourth-generation Ford Focus is one of the most engaging load-luggers to drive in this price range.

-There's a choice of efficient three-cylinder 1.0 and 1.5-litre EcoBoost petrol engines, plus four-cylinder 1.5 and 2.0-litre EcoBlue diesels and it's packed with the latest infotainment and safety tech.
+Updated for 2022, there's a choice of efficient petrol and diesel engines, and it's packed with the latest infotainment and safety tech.

-The Focus estate is spacious in the back for passengers, while the big boot has a 608-litre capacity, expanding to an impressive 1,650 litres with the rear seats flipped.
+Spacious in the back for passengers, the big boot has a 608-litre capacity, expanding to an impressive 1,653 litres with the rear seats flipped.

 A great all-round option.

-Just squeaking in below our £25,000 budget, the rakish Kia ProCeed arguably has more kerb appeal than any other estate in our Top 10.
+The rakish Kia ProCeed arguably has more kerb appeal than any other estate in our top 10.

 Not to be confused with the Ceed Sportswagon, Kia markets the ProCeed as having the “space and versatility of a tourer in a five-door shooting brake body”.
 Slightly lower and longer than the Sportswagon, it has a slippery profile flowing back to a very attractive derriere.